Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-After transferring 20~\muL to PCR tubes, samples were grown in an mx3005p quantitative PCR (qPCR) machine (Agilent), in order to provide a program of controlled temperature over time while monitoring fluorescence.
+After transferring samples to PCR tubes, samples were grown in an mx3005p quantitative PCR (qPCR) machine (Agilent), in order to provide a program of controlled temperature over time while monitoring fluorescence.
 Growth protocols began with a ramp from 71\,\degC to 53\,\degC over 40 minutes to ensure any potentially preexisting complexes were melted, and then a slower ramp from 53\,\degC to an initial growth temperature at 1\,\degC per hour.
 At this point, three different protocols were used.
 For constant temperature flag growth experiments, the growth temperature was 47\,\degC, and this was held for 51 hours.
 For temperature ramp flag growth, the initial growth temperature was 48\,\degC, which was reduced over 100 hours to 46\,\degC.
 For pattern recognition, a ramp from 48\,\degC to 45\,\degC over 150 hours was used.
 For constant temperature experiments, fluorescence readings were taken every 12 minutes, and for other experiments, every 30 minutes.
 After the growth period, temperature was lowered to 39\,\degC at 1\,\degC per 26 minutes.
 See \sitprots for temperature protocols plotted as a function of time.
+The experimental timescales and temperatures were chosen not to test the potential speed of selective nucleation, but rather to provide robustness to unknown nucleation temperatures and to convincingly show that nucleation of incorrect structures is limited over long timescales.
+Thus, on-target nucleation often took place during a comparatively short time and temperature in the experiment, with the remaining time spent either above the expected nucleation temperature, or waiting to observe potential off-target nucleation.
+We also did not try to optimize the system's speed: the WTA mechanism suggests that significantly faster timescales are possible, and smaller assemblies would reduce the time needed for growth after nucleation.
 Because of the small sample size and long experiment duration, great care to avoid evaporation was necessary.
 Once protocols were finished, samples were stored at room temperature until ready for AFM imaging.